tedivm/skysnoop/docs/dev/testing.md

 # Testing Documentation

-This document describes the testing strategy and practices for the adsblol SDK.
+This document describes the testing strategy and practices for the skysnoop SDK.

 ## Testing Philosophy